 Now that you’ve started to identify the unique (and sometimes subtle) differences between typefaces, it’s time to consider what will work for your brand.
 This means considering both the visual messaging as well as the tactical usage of the typeface(s).

 The name of your blog, “Fashion Trendy”, needs to be legible but it’s not the focus of the piece.
 Popular typefaces these days skew towards geometric, sturdy sans-serifs.
 Typefaces like Futura (popularized by Wes Anderson), Gotham, and Brandon Grotesque are among some of the most popular on the internet and all have their roots in signage lettering from the early 20th century.
-To piggyback off this trend while still doing our own thing, let’s set the name of the blog in Avenir, a slightly more modern typeface with similar characteristics and strong, square capital letters.
+To piggyback on this trend while still doing our own thing, let’s set the name of the blog in Avenir, a slightly more modern typeface with similar characteristics and strong, square capital letters.
 We’ll also give those letters some wide tracking to open it up and make it more of a design element.

-For the title of the piece we have some options, so let’s practice some font-pairing.
+For the title of the piece we have some options, so let’s practice font-pairing.
 We want to avoid being too similar in style to Avenir, and we want to create a sort of balance on the page when both fonts are present.
-We also want to compliment the characteristics of the brand as well as the voice of the piece itself.
+We also want to complement the characteristics of the brand as well as the voice of the piece itself.

 In example one, we contrast the geometric Avenir with a rough brush script font, Bromello.
 It has a subdued, whimsical energy, and since we’ve set the tracking and leading (horizontal space between lines of text) kind of tight we have nice overlapping and ligatures (connections between letters).
 This adds visual interest and contrasts the very mechanical strength of the Avenir text.